Dr. Cora Angier Sowa

 Photographs from my collection of Walter Angier's engineering work on the Alaska Railroad and on the railroad bridges at Thebes, Illinois, Memphis, Tennessee (both the 1892 and the 1916 bridges), and Baton Rouge, Louisiana appear below.
 My grandfather worked on the redesign and reinforcement in 1910 of the railroad bridge at Poughkeepsie, New York.
 A few selected photographs of the Poughkeepsie Bridge, both before and after its redesign, and in its current reincarnation as a New York State Park and walking trail, are shown below, but an entire web page devoted to this magnificent steel cantilever bridge can be seen on my fifth Railroad page.

 More material about Walter Angier's career can be found in other archives.
 A collection of photographs documenting some of his work in Illinois and Ohio resides in the Special Collections Research Center of Southern Illinois University, Carbondale, Illinois.
 They were donated by his daughter, my Aunt Estelle Angier.
-Diaries and photographs of his consulting work in Alaska were sent by Estelle to the University of Alaska, Fairbanks, and are preserved in its Alaska and Polar Regions Collections and Archives.
+Diaries and photographs of his consulting and design work in Alaska were sent by Estelle to the University of Alaska, Fairbanks, and are preserved in its Alaska and Polar Regions Collections and Archives.
 Material concerning work on the Poughkeepsie bridges donated by Estelle is in the collections of the Dutchess County Historical Society, kept in the Adriance Memorial Library, Poughkeepsie, New York.

 For a genealogy of Walter Angier's family in New England and that of his wife Mary Powell in Texas and Georgia, click here.